parse-community/docs/_includes/ios/files.md

 ## Progress

-It's easy to get the progress of both uploads and downloads using `%{ParseFile}` using `saveInBackgroundWithBlock:progressBlock:` and `getDataInBackgroundWithBlock:progressBlock:` respectively.
+It's easy to get the progress of both uploads and downloads using `PFFile` using `saveInBackgroundWithBlock:progressBlock:` and `getDataInBackgroundWithBlock:progressBlock:` respectively.
 For example:

 ```objc
 NSData *data = [@"Working at Parse is great!" dataUsingEncoding:NSUTF8StringEncoding];